segfault610/vspace-280326-demo/docs/info.md

 + **The Identity Comparator:** A 16-bit combinational equality block that continuously compares the current shift register value against a hardcoded Master Key (`16'hA5C3`).

 + **The Obfuscated Counter Stage:** A 24-bit counter split into an 8-bit time-base and a 16-bit functional stage.
 An XOR gate intercepts the carry signal between these stages.
-    - **Locked (Default/Incorrect Key):** The carry is inverted, forcing the functional stage to increment at an accelerated rate, resulting in a high-speed "scrambled" output.
+    - **Locked (Default/Incorrect Key):** The carry is inverted, forcing the functional stage to increment at an accelerated rate, resulting in a high-speed scrambled output.
     - **Unlocked:** The XOR gate becomes transparent, and the 16-bit stage increments normally to produce a stable 1 Hz pulse.

 ### Transient Behavior & Security
 The output behavior is dynamic but remains corrupted until the authorization is complete.
 As bits are shifted in, the internal state changes, but the `blinker_output` will continue to flicker at high frequency as long as the register does not match the master key.
-This prevents side-channel analysis of "partial key matches."
+This prevents side-channel analysis of partial key matches.

 ## How to test
 + **Reset:** Press the system reset button (`rst_n` LOW).
 The `unlocked_led` (uo[0]) should be OFF, and `uo[1]` should show a high-frequency flicker.